 DIY Personal Background Check: Find Nationwide Criminal History Check (FBI)

-There are several steps involved to request an FBI background check, arguably the most reliable type of background check report.
+There are several steps involved in requesting an FBI background check,11 arguably the most reliable type of background check report.
 Even if the check is being requested by the person themselves, it is important to follow each step on the Identity History Summary checklist, so that the results of the check can arrive in a timely manner.

-Follow these steps for how to get a federal background check on yourself:
+Follow these steps for obtaining a federal records check on yourself:

-2. Ensure that these fingerprints are submitted through the state central record repository, so that both state and nationwide searches can be run.
-It is also important to scan all 10 fingerprints, as required by the FBI.
+- Ensure that these fingerprints are submitted through the state central record repository so that both state and nationwide searches can be run.12 It is also important to scan all 10 fingerprints, as required by the FBI.
 Note, these fingerprints must be new, and cannot be recorded from a previous request for a background check.

-6. After the cover letter, fingerprints, and payment are received, it will take about 13 weeks to receive the results.
-The results of the screening (RAP Sheet) will only be sent to the individual requesting the background check, and will be received via mail.
+- After the cover letter, fingerprints, and payment are received, it will take about 13 weeks to receive the results.
+The results of the screening (RAP Sheet) will only be sent to the individual requesting the background check and will be received via mail.

 Expedited services are available using digital fingerprinting methods.

-Before doing this, it’s important to know how far back an FBI background check goes.
+Before doing this, it’s important to know the extent of an FBI background investigation.

 Run Background Checks on Yourself for What Could Happen: Clear Your Criminal Record First

 The most common types of background checks used by employers are level 1 and level 2 background checks.
-Knowing how these work make it easy to learn how to run a criminal background check on yourself.
-But, many industries require specialized background checks, and understanding what these checks will reveal can make it easier for individuals to perform self background checks first, before a potential employer, to find the information needed to help clear a criminal record for any opportunities that may come up.
+Knowing how these work makes it easy to learn how to run a criminal background check on yourself.
+However, many industries require specialized background checks, and understanding what these checks will reveal can make it easier for individuals to perform self-background checks first, before a potential employer, to find the information needed to help clear a criminal record for any opportunities that may come up.

 From time to time, a person should enter their name in an online search engine (using an ‘in-private’ or ‘incognito’ setting) to quickly scan for public reports, social media profiles and images that may be of interest to a potential employer, landlord, or other individual conducting a background check.